lihaoyi/macropy/readme.md

 # 1 + 1 -> 2
 ```

-The important changes in this snippet, as compared to the previous, is:
+The important changes in this snippet, as compared to the previous, are:

 - The removal of `wrap` from the import statement.
 - The use of `@macros.expose()` on the `wrap` function